-The table below shows the contractual expiry of the Group and the Company's contingent liabilities and commitments.
+The table below shows the contractual expiry of the Group's and the Company's contingent liabilities and commitments.
 The maximum amount of the financial guarantee contracts are allocated to the earliest period in which the guarantee could be called, which is within one year or less.

-1 year or less
+One year or less

+2016 2015

-2015 \$'000 2014 \$'000
+\$'000 \$'000

 Group

-Financial guarantees 8,622 10,241
+Financial guarantees 10,933 8,622

 Company

-Financial guarantees 112,746 88,170
+Financial guarantees 170,923 112,746